vseryakov/backendjs/README.md

 # Backend directory structure

-When the backend server starts and no -home argument passed in the command line the backend makes its home environment in the ~/.backend directory.
+When the backend server starts and no -home argument passed in the command line the backend makes its home environment in the `~/.bkjs` directory.
+It is also possible to set the default home using BKJS_HOME environment variable.

 The backend directory structure is the following: